|If menus are not working on this page, you may need to click the Compatibility View button

 Denise Dudzinski, PhD MTS, Acting Chair

-Dean Ramsey has appointed Associate Professor Denise Dudzinski to serve as Acting Chair of the Department of Bioethics & Humanities effective February 1, 2014.
+Dean Ramsey has appointed Professor Denise Dudzinski to serve as Acting Chair of the Department of Bioethics & Humanities effective February 1, 2014.
 Denise is also our Director of Graduate Studies and will retain that role during her tenure as Acting Chair.
 Please join us in welcoming Denise to her new role.

 Deborah J. Bowen, PhD, Professor